-Information about Coronavirus and how to maintain and support you health and mental wellbeing.
+Information about Coronavirus and how to maintain and support your health and mental wellbeing.

 Other things you can do to stop the spread of Coronavirus

-- use hand sanitiser gel if soap and water are not available.
+- Wash your hands for at least 20 seconds regularly, use hand sanitiser gel if soap and water are not available

 How to contact your GP

 If you need medical help, the NHS is still there for you: